朝晖化工

 2025-08-14

-In the protection of large structures such as bridges, storage tanks, and pipelines, coating systems act like a layer of "armor," effectively blocking external corrosion and extending the service life of the structure.
-However, if this "armor" has discontinuous defects such as pinholes or missed coatings, it becomes a "hidden entry point" for structural degradation—external oxygen and electrolytes can penetrate through these gaps to the substrate, causing corrosion of the metal base material and seriously affecting the safety and durability of the structure.
+In the protection of large-scale structures such as bridges, storage tanks, and pipelines, coating systems act like a “suit of armor,” effectively shielding these structures from external corrosion and extending their service life.
+However, if this “armor” contains discontinuities—such as pinholes or missed coatings—it can become a hidden “entry point” for structural degradation.
+Oxygen and electrolytes from the outside environment can seep through these gaps into the substrate, causing corrosion of the metal base material and seriously compromising the structure’s safety and durability.

-In the protection of large structures such as bridges, storage tanks, and pipelines, coating systems act like a layer of "armor," effectively blocking external corrosion and extending the service life of the structure.
-However, if this "armor" has discontinuous defects such as pinholes or missed coating areas, it becomes a "hidden entry point" for structural degradation—external oxygen and electrolytes can penetrate through these gaps to the substrate, causing corrosion of the metal base material and seriously affecting the safety and durability of the structure.
-Today, let's talk about how to scientifically detect and identify these hidden coating defects.
+In the protection of large-scale structures such as bridges, storage tanks, and pipelines, coating systems act like a “suit of armor,” effectively shielding these structures from external corrosion and significantly extending their service life.
+However, if this “armor” contains discontinuities—such as pinholes or missed spots—it can become a hidden “entry point” for structural degradation.
+Oxygen and electrolytes from the outside environment can seep through these gaps into the substrate, causing corrosion of the metal base material and seriously compromising the structure’s safety and durability.
+Today, we’ll talk about how to identify these hidden coating defects through scientific testing.

-Coating holidays are mainly divided into two types:
+Coating pinholes are mainly divided into two categories:

-Missed coating spots : These refer to areas within the coating that are not fully covered by the paint.
-This problem is usually caused by improper application operations and is more likely to occur in complex structures (such as hard-to-reach corners and gaps) or concealed parts (such as inside buried pipelines or inner walls of storage tanks).
+Missing coating points Refers to areas in the coating that are not fully covered by the paint.
+Such issues are typically caused by improper application techniques and tend to occur more frequently in complex structures—such as hard-to-reach corners and crevices—or in concealed areas—for example, the interior of underground pipelines or the inner walls of storage tanks.

-These defects may be difficult to detect visually, but once put into use, they become a "hotbed" for corrosion.
-Therefore, it is crucial to conduct holiday detection and repair before the coating system is put into service.
+These defects may be visually difficult to detect, but once put into service, they can become a “breeding ground” for corrosion.
+Therefore, it is crucial to perform leak detection and repair before the coating system is put into operation.

-Best timing: Usually performed after the final layer of the coating system is completed.
-It is not recommended to test after each coating layer, as surface contamination may affect the adhesion of subsequent coatings.
+Best time: It is typically performed after the final coat of the coating system has been applied.
+It is not recommended to perform inspections after each coat, as surface contamination could otherwise compromise the adhesion of subsequent coats.

-Applicable scope: Mainly used for newly applied coatings on metal substrates systems.
-For old coatings that have been exposed to immersion conditions, detection may cause coating damage or false readings—permeability, moisture absorption, or surface deposits on old coatings may interfere with detection results, and sparks from high-voltage detection may even penetrate intact coatings.
+Scope of application: Mainly used for New Coating Applied to Metal Substrates System.
+For old coatings that have been exposed to immersion conditions, detection may lead to coating damage or false readings—penetration, hygroscopicity, or surface deposits on the old coating could interfere with detection results, and the sparks generated during high-pressure testing might even puncture intact coatings.

 Two mainstream detection methods

-Depending on the coating thickness, holiday detection is mainly divided into two methods:
+Depending on the coating thickness, leak detection is mainly divided into two methods:

-Applicable scenarios: Systems with coating thickness less than 500 microns.
+Applicable scenarios: Systems with a coating thickness of less than 500 micrometers.

-Equipment composition: Metal clamp with sponge fibers (soaked with tap water), grounding wire (connected to exposed areas of the structure), and lead wire (connected to the detection device).
+Equipment composition: Metal end forceps with sponge fibers (to be thoroughly soaked in tap water), grounding wire (connected to exposed areas of the structure), and lead wire (connected to the detection device).

-Working principle: When the sponge contacts the coating surface, if there are pinholes or holidays, current will form a circuit through the gaps, and the device will immediately sound an alarm.
+Working principle: When the sponge comes into contact with the coated surface, if pinholes or leakage points are present, current will flow through the gaps, forming a circuit and immediately triggering an audible alarm from the device.

-Voltage setting: The voltage for coatings on steel is fixed at 67.5V, making operation simple and easy to handle.
+Voltage setting: The voltage for the coating on steel is fixed at 67.5V, making the operation simple and easy to learn.

-Applicable scenarios: Systems with coating thickness greater than 500 microns; coatings between 250-500 microns can also be tested but require precise calculation and voltage setting.
+Applicable scenarios: Systems with coating thicknesses greater than 500 microns; coatings with thicknesses between 250 and 500 microns can also be used, but precise calculation and voltage adjustment are required.

-Equipment features: Uses metal brushes, neoprene rubber, or coil electrodes (instead of sponge), voltage is adjustable, and input to the device must be calculated before use.
+Device features: It uses a metal brush, neoprene, or coil electrodes (replacing the sponge).
+The voltage is adjustable, and the device must be configured via calculation before use.

-Working principle: Lead wires connect the detector and the test structure to form a circuit.
-When a holiday is encountered, in addition to an audible alarm, sparks can be visually observed, making detection more accurate.
+Working principle: The wire connects the detector and the test structure to form a loop.
+When a leak is detected, in addition to an audible alarm, you can also visually observe sparks, enabling more precise detection.

 Summary

-The substrate must be conductive, and the coating must be non-conductive .
-Coatings containing conductive pigments such as zinc or aluminum flakes cannot be tested by these two methods.
+The substrate must be conductive, while the coating must not be conductive.
+Coatings containing conductive pigments such as zinc and aluminum flakes cannot be detected using these two methods.

-Coating holiday detection is a key step in safeguarding structural safety.
-It can promptly identify hidden hazards that are difficult to see with the naked eye, preventing premature failure of the substrate due to corrosion.
-Choosing a detection method that matches the coating thickness (low voltage or high voltage) and correctly setting parameters (especially the voltage for high-voltage detection) ensures accurate results while avoiding damage to the coating.
+Coating defect detection is a critical step in safeguarding structural integrity.
+It enables the timely identification of hidden defects that are difficult to spot with the naked eye, thereby preventing premature failure of the substrate due to corrosion.
+Selecting a detection method that matches the coating thickness—whether low-voltage or high-voltage—and properly setting the relevant parameters (especially the voltage for high-voltage testing) not only ensures accurate detection results but also helps avoid damaging the coating.